apache/pulsar/site/docs/latest/functions/api.md

 Pulsar Functions provide a wide range of functionality but are based on a very simple programming model.
 You can think of Pulsar Functions as lightweight processes that

 * {% popover consume %} messages from one or more Pulsar {% popover topics %} and then
-* apply some user-defined processing logic (just about anything you want).
-This could involve
+* apply some user-defined processing logic to each incoming message.
+That processing logic could be just about anything you want, including
-  * {% popover producing %} the resulting, processed message on another Pulsar topic or
+  * {% popover producing %} the resulting, processed message on another Pulsar topic, or
-  * doing something else with the message, such as writing results to an external database
+  * doing something else with the message, such as writing results to an external database.

 You could use Pulsar Functions, for example, to set up the following processing chain: